quicwg/qlog/draft-marx-qlog-event-definitions-quic-h3.md

 internal behaviour.
 As such, they CAN be present in qlog files and tool implementers CAN add support for these, but they are not required to.

-Note that in some cases, implementers might not want to log frame-level details in the "Core" events due to performance considerations.
+Note that in some cases, implementers might not want to log for example frame-level details in the "Core" events due to performance or privacy considerations.
 In this case, they SHOULD use (a subset of) relevant "Base" events instead to ensure usability of the qlog output.
-As an example, implementations that do not log "packet_received" events and thus also not which (if any) ACK frames the packet contain, SHOULD log packets_acknowledged events instead.
+As an example, implementations that do not log "packet_received" events and thus also not which (if any) ACK frames the packet contain, SHOULD log `packet_acked` events instead.

+Finally, for event types who's data (partially) overlap with other event types' definitions, where necessary this document includes guidance on which to use in specific situations.

 ## Custom fields